We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Considerations: While it’s not the most difficult camera to install, it does have wires, which aren’t for everyone.
+Considerations: While it’s not the most difficult camera to install, it does have wires, which can be a hassle for some.

 Best wireless nanny camera

-Key features: If easy setup and a wireless design are priorities for you, the Blink Indoor fits the bill.
+Key features: If you like easy setup and a wireless design, the Blink Indoor may fit the bill.
 This camera can prop up basically anywhere in your home and run for up to 2 years on two AA batteries.

-Considerations: Some parents complained about a bit of a lag with the video.
-Folks also warn that you can only view 20 seconds of live footage at a time before being prompted to click “continue.”
+Considerations: Some reviewers complain about a bit of a lag with the video.
+They also warn that you can only view 20 seconds of live footage at a time before being prompted to click “continue.”

 Best nanny camera with audio

-Key features: Another camera that’s easy to set up, this option uses Wi-Fi and can sit freestanding or can be installed to a wall (it needs to be plugged in, though).
-Using HD live view, you can check on your home — and you can even see, speak to, and hear people in your home through your phone, tablet, or Echo device.
+Key features: Another camera that’s easy to set up, this option uses Wi-Fi and can sit freestanding or be installed on a wall (it needs to be plugged in, though).
+Using HD live view, you can check on your home.
+You can even see, speak to, and hear people in your home through your phone, tablet, or Echo device.